Modified Shallow Water Equations for significantly varying seabeds: Numerical methods

 where we introduced the vector of conservative variables $w$ and the advective flux $f(w)$:

 The Jacobian matrix of the advective flux $f(w)$ can be easily computed:

 The matrix $\A(w)$ has two distinct eigenvalues:

 \begin{remark} Physically, the quantity $c$ represents the phase celerity of long gravity waves.
 In the framework of the Saint-Venant equations, it is well known that $c = \sqrt{gh}$.
-Both expressions differ by the factor $\sqrt{1+(\partial_x\/d)^2}$.
-In our model, the long waves are slowed down by strong bathymetric variations since fluid particles are constrained to follow the seabed. \end{remark}
+Both expressions differ by the factor $1/\sqrt{1+(\partial_x\/d)^2}$.
+In our model, the long waves are slowed down by strong bathymetric variations since fluid particles are constrained to follow the seabed.
+We note also that a similar factor was previously introduced in \cite{Gobbi1999} to account for steepness in the bathymetry.
+In our case it appears naturally as a property of the model. \end{remark}

 Right and left eigenvectors coincide with those of the Saint-Venant equations and they are given by the following matrices

 Columns of the matrix $R$ constitute eigenvectors corresponding to eigenvalues $\lambda^-$ and $\lambda^+$ respectively.
 Corresponding left eigenvectors are conventionally written in lines of the matrix $L$.